jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-11-checkpoint.md

 #### Section IV.
 "Of Algebraic Equations, and the Resolution of Them."
 Chapter 11.
 "Of the Resolution of Complete Equations of the Third Degree."

+**719.** An equation of the third degree is called complete, when, beside the cube of the unknown quantity, it contains that unknown quantity itself, and its square: so that the general formula for these equations, bringing all the terms to one side, is

+$$ax^3 \pm bx^2 \pm cx \pm d = 0.$$

+And the purpose of this chapter is to show how we are to derive from such equations the values of $$x$$, which are also called the roots of the equation.
+We suppose, in the first place, that every such an equation has three roots; since it has been seen, in the last chapter, that this is true even with regard to pure equations of the same degree.

+**720.** We shall first consider the equation

 #### References